startxfr/sxapi-core/README.md

 ## Want to try ?

 To try this application before working on it, the easiest way is to use the container version.
-Follow the following steps to run a sxapi application within the next couple of minutes.
+Follow theses steps to run a sxapi application within the next couple of minutes.

-You can skip the first step if you already have [docker](https://www.docker.com) installed and running.
+(You can skip the first step if you already have [docker](https://www.docker.com) installed and running)

 ### 1. Install and start docker